Advertisement

 2. Tamil Nadu

-3. Tamil Nadu Govt Formation LIVE: Vijay's TVK reaches out to Congress for possible alliance talks
+3. Tamil Nadu Govt Formation: Vijay's TVK reaches out to Congress for possible alliance talks

-Tamil Nadu Govt Formation LIVE: Vijay's TVK reaches out to Congress for possible alliance talks
+Tamil Nadu Govt Formation: Vijay's TVK reaches out to Congress for possible alliance talks

 Updated:

-In Tamil Nadu, all attention is now on government formation as Vijay’s Tamilaga Vettri Kazhagam (TVK) fall just 10 seats short of a majority after a stunning debut win of 108 seats.
-With no clear mandate, intense negotiations and possible alliances are likely ahead.
+In Tamil Nadu, all attention is now on government formation as Vijay’s Tamilaga Vettri Kazhagam (TVK) fell just 10 seats short of a majority after a stunning debut win of 108 seats.
+With no clear mandate, intense negotiations are underway for possible alliances.

 Tamil Nadu Government Formation LIVE